 Things to do in Lanai for Families

-Unless you plan to spend your entire time at one of the luxury resorts, Lanai is suited for older kids.
+Lanai is suited for older kids unless you plan to spend your entire time at one of the luxury resorts.

 - Kids For Seasons at Four Seasons resort is for kids aged 5-12 to spend the day learning and exploring the culture of Hawaii.
 These activities include hula lessons, storytelling, and coconut weaving.